Delotrium/QuantLib/README.md

 ## What mathematics is involved/Prerequisite Knowledge
 For now, I will not be going into the mathematics involved as this is assumed knowledge.
 Topics include: probabilities, stochastic processes, statistics, ODE's and PDE's and Financial mathematics.
 I might include explanations of topics and mathematics later, but implementation of algorithmic trading, and financial analysis and modelling is the aim of this project.

+## UPDATE:
+Seems like this is turning into a library of sorts, providing financial and quantitative functions for financial programs; the only dependencies are std vectors, cmath, and iostream.
+I am not 100% where this is going to end up- this will probably become a large library for a future project.